Interaction of Ultra Relativistic e- e+ Fireball Beam with Plasma

 {\it Ab initio} simulations of the propagation in a plasma of a soon to be available relativistic electron-positron beam or {\it fireball beam} provide an effective mean for the study of microphysics relevant to astrophysical scenarios.
 We show that the current filamentation instability associated with some of these scenarios reaches saturation after only 10~cm of propagation in a typical laboratory plasma with a density $\sim 10^{17}$~cm$^{-3}$.
 The different regimes of the instability, from the purely transverse to the mixed mode filamentation, can be accessed by varying the background plasma density.
 The instability generates large local plasma gradients, intense transverse magnetic fields, and enhanced emission of radiation.
 We suggest that these effects may be observed experimentally for the first time.

 Several astrophysical scenarios lead to extreme physical regimes, typically observed on Earth in the form of radiation and cosmic rays.
 These regimes encompass a set of phenomena such as magnetic field generation, shock formation, energy transfer processes, and non-thermal particle acceleration (for a review, see \cite{jones91}).
 In the particular case of the fireball model of gamma ray bursts (GRBs) \cite{piran04mesz93}, the kinetic energy of an ultra-relativistic plasma shell, with an arbitrary mixture of electrons-positrons-ions ($e^- e^+ p^+$), is converted into radiation as moving shells collide, but the specific conversion mechanism is still an open question.
 Relativistic flows are also frequent in shock waves and pulsar wind nebulae, where relativistic shells interact with a background plasma \cite{kazimura98}.
 It is very difficult to reproduce these astrophysical conditions in the laboratory, and the studies of the nonlinear physical phenomena are essentially simplified analytical models and numerical simulations (see \cite{ellison04keshet06, spitk08, martins09} and references therein).
 Identifying the laboratory conditions that can validate the conclusions reached in previous studies is thus of paramount importance.
-Progress in laser technology, for instance, already suggests the possibility of exploring experimentally scaled-down astrophysical phenomena in laser-plasma interactions \cite{woolsey01bulanov08chen09}.
-The occurrence of the current filamentation instability has recently been observed in experiments with a low energy electron beam and a capillary discharge plasma \cite{allen12}.
+Progress in laser technology, for instance, already suggests the possibility to explore experimentally scaled-down astrophysical phenomena in laser-plasma interactions \cite{woolsey01bulanov08chen09}.